openssl s_server

 -rev

-Simple test server which just reverses the text received from the client and sends it back to the server.
+Simple echo server that sends back received text reversed.
 Also sets -brief.
 Cannot be used in conjunction with -early_data.

 -async